 This hyperlink on the Home page is a "convenience link" to outside information.
 You Can Get Historical Data, Research, SEC Filings, Analyst Estimates, Blog Posts, discussions, events, resources, and financials.

 Alerts focus on price momentum surges.
 These, especially if accompanied by volume surges, often precede a significant and sustained move.
-The top 50 stocks from our momentum scan are listed along with their "volume momentum."
-The list is updated daily.
+The top 100 stocks from our momentum scan are listed along with volume data.
+This is a free list.

 Breakouts and Surges

-Here is where you can find free tutorials on trading strategies, stock investment, investment strategy, systems & tactics of buying and selling, stop-loss strategy, charts & indicators, support & resistance.
+Here is where you can find free tutorials on trading strategies, stock investment, investment strategy, systems & tactics of buying and selling, stop-loss strategies, charts & indicators, support & resistance.

 First, you get a very brief description of the product and its price.
 If you click on "More info," you get a more complete description and an image of the product.
 You can visit this area and poke around without apprehension.
 You won't be "tricked" into committing to a purchase without knowing it.
 If you do order, the place where you enter personal information is secure.

-This section of the Web site requires a password for entry.
-Subscribers to The Valuator can download a spreadsheet that is sortable and access other information.
+This section of the website requires a password for entry to the subscriber reports.
+Subscribers to The Valuator can download a spreadsheet that can be sorted and they have access other information.
 Subscribers to StockAlerts get lists of stocks that have triggered various alert systems (they can get both "up" and "down" alerts).

 Volatility Stop Losses